ZLOAD:pc routine ZL:pc routine

-The ZLOAD command loads an ObjectScript routine into the routine buffer.
+The ZLOAD command loads the INT code version of an ObjectScript routine as the current routine.
 ZLOAD has two forms:

 You can only use the ZLOAD command when you enter it from the Terminal or when you call it using an XECUTE command or a $XECUTE function.
 It should not be coded into the body of a routine because its operation would affect the execution of that routine.
 Specifying ZLOAD in a routine results in a compile error.
 Any attempt to execute ZLOAD from within a routine also generates an error.

 Once you use ZLOAD to load a routine as the current routine, you can execute the current routine using the DO command, edit the current routine using ZINSERT and argumented ZREMOVE, display routine lines with ZPRINT, save (and optionally rename) the edited current routine using ZSAVE, and finally unload the current routine using an argumentless ZREMOVE.

 ZLOAD without an Argument

 The ZLOAD command without an argument loads an unnamed ObjectScript routine into the routine buffer as the current routine for the current process.
 You can subsequently name this routine using ZSAVE routine.
 Note that because the routine is unnamed you cannot use the $ZNAME special variable to determine if a current routine is loaded.

 Argumentless ZLOAD can be used in two ways: